kianzohoury/style_transfer/README.md

 ```
 $ git clone https://github.com/kianzohoury/style_transfer.git
 ```
-And install the dependencies with the PyPi package manager:
+and install the dependencies with the PyPi package manager:
 ```
 $ pip install .
 ```